-Trainees are required to register (enroll) for specialist training with the JRCPTB at the start of their CMT program.
-In order to do this KIMS is granted administrative rights to the ePortfolio and is responsible for collecting Trainee fees due and adding Trainee programs and posts.
-The list of all Trainees given access to the ePortfolio and undertaking the training program will then be provided by KIMS to the JRCPTB enrolments lead, who will enroll the Trainees.
-Payment for the cohort of Trainees will then be collected from KIMS by the JRCPTB Enrolments Lead.
-Trainees will not be recommended for a Certificate of Completion of CMT until all enrolment fees due have been paid in full.
+Trainees are required to register (enrol) for specialist training with the JRCPTB at the start of their IMT programme.
+In order to do this, KIMSHEALTH is granted administrative rights to the e-portfolio and is responsible for collecting trainee fees due and adding trainee programmes and posts.
+The list of all trainees given access to the e-portfolio and undertaking the training programme will then be provided by KIMSHEALTH to the JRCPTB enrolments lead, who will enrol the trainees.
+Payment for the cohort of trainees will then be collected from KIMSHEALTH by the JRCPTB Enrolments Lead.
+Trainees will not be recommended for a certificate of completion of IMT until all enrolment fees due have been paid in full.